 Terminology, Psychology and the Subtleties of Reaching People

 Look-Up is in the process of morphing.
 We all know the phrase if you can’t beat them join them, well we are re-inventing this principle, but in a trojan horse kind of way.
-We are about to go back on our strongly held belief to stick to using the word chemtrails.
-The term chemtrails was coined by the military many years ago and was first documented in a USAF training manual dated 1990.
+We are about to go back on our strongly held belief to stick to using the word chem-trail.
+The term chem-trail was coined by the military many years ago and was first documented in a USAF training manual dated 1990.

 The last line of the definition above summarises perfectly the essence of the problem we face, or faced until CEC14 in Berlin.
 The mere mention of the word immediately provokes a knee-jerk reaction, and often people will simply switch off, smirk or even get angry.
 We think we know why that is happening, and it involves the use of NLP on television, but it’s another article entirely.